Complexity Framework For Forbidden Subgraphs V: Beyond Simple Graphs: Introduction

-The {\sc Matching Cut} problem asks if there exists an edge cut in a graph $G$ that is also a matching.
-Notice this problem is equivalent to asking if $G$ can be coloured with two colours such that each vertex is adjacent to at most one vertex coloured with a different colour and both colours are used at least once.
-Recall that in {\sc Multigraph Matching Cut} is the variant of {\sc Matching Cut} for multigraphs, where a multi-edge can never be in the edge cut.

-\begin{proposition} {\sc Multigraph Matching Cut} is polynomial time solvable on graphs of bounded treewidth. \end{proposition} \begin{proof} {\sc Simple Matching Cut} is a $\textrm{MSO}_2$ formula and so can solved in polynomial time on graphs of bounded treewidth.
-To show the same for {\sc Multigraph Matching Cut} first notice in an instance of {\sc Matching Cut}, if the multiplicity of an edge is at least two, both endpoints must be on one side of the cut meaning additional edges may be removed leaving only multiplicities $0,1,2$.
-As observed in \cite{MatchingCut} by replacing each multiedge by a triangle we obtain a simple graph which has a matching cut if and only if the original multigraph had a matching cut.
+(where $U$ is a new unary relation symbol) expresses that $E$ minus $M$ is disconnected.
+It follows that {\sc Simple Matching Cut} can be solved in polynomial time on graphs of bounded treewidth.
+To show the same for {\sc Multigraph Matching Cut} first notice in an instance of {\sc Matching Cut}, if the multiplicity of an edge is at least two, both endpoints must be on one side of the cut meaning additional edges may be removed leaving only multiplicities $1$ and $2$.
+As observed in \cite{MatchingCut}, by replacing each multiedge by a triangle we obtain a simple graph which has a matching cut if and only if the original multigraph had a matching cut.
 This simple graph has at most a polynomial number of additional vertices and so {\sc Multigraph Matching Cut} is also polynomial time solvable on graphs of bounded treewidth. \end{proof}

 \begin{proposition}[\cite{MatchingCut}] {\sc Multigraph Matching Cut} is NP-complete on subcubic graphs. \end{proposition}